Crimes Against Property and Persons

 What are some common crimes involving the property of others?

-- Extortion – This is the unlawful obtaining of another’s property though coercion, such as the threat of violence.
+This is the unlawful obtaining of another's property through coercion, such as the threat of violence.

-- Fraud, False Pretenses, and Theft by Deception – Fraud, False Pretenses, and Theft by Deception involve deceiving someone to unlawfully take possession of her property.
-While fraud generally involves deception, false pretenses and theft by deception requires a knowingly false representation.
+Fraud, False Pretenses, and Theft by Deception involve deceiving someone to unlawfully take possession of her property.
+While fraud generally involves deception, false pretenses, and theft by deception require a knowingly false representation.

 Discussion: How do you feel about the premise of revoking an individual's liberty for actions that harm the possessions or property of others?
 Does the individual's intent when carrying out these actions influence your opinion?

-Those who place a high value on property rights might argue that crimes against property are equally serious to crimes against a person.
+- Those who place a high value on property rights might argue that crimes against property are equally serious to crimes against a person.
 Others might argue that ownership of property should never subject an individual to a loss of freedom.
-These arguments can be likewise influenced by defendant’s intent in infringe upon property rights.
-For example, if a person steals to feed her impoverished family, it is less culpable than someone who steals without necessity for personal enrichment.
+These arguments can be likewise influenced by the defendant's intent in infringing upon property rights.
+For example, if a person steals to feed her impoverished family, it is less culpable than someone who steals without the necessity for personal enrichment.